This post may include affiliate links. Thank you for your support.

 Is baked spaghetti squash casserole healthy?

 This Pesto spaghetti squash casserole recipe is a lighter, healthier alternative to traditional lasagna!
-It has all the comforting appeal of a lasagna – layers of melty cheese, chunky tomato sauce and dollops of ricotta – but with significantly less calories and carbohydrates per serving!
+It has all the comforting appeal of a lasagna – layers of melty cheese, chunky tomato vodka sauce and dollops of ricotta – but with significantly less calories and carbohydrates per serving!

 This casserole is also naturally gluten-free and vegetarian.
 It is also packed with protein and fiber which will help keep you feeling fuller for longer.